 McCarty and Daddona met at San Francisco Art Institute over ten years ago, when McCarty was a grad student in the fine art department who secretly lived in his campus art studio.

-Daddona recalls how McCarty let him stay with him at the studio for days at a time after his living situation became unsafe.
+Daddona recalls how McCarty let him stay with him at the studio for days at a time after he discovered his roommate was hiding guns and drugs in their house.
 "It was always like 'Are you living here?' and we'd be like, 'No,'" Daddona says of their time there.
 "So then we'd have to go and hide the blankets.
 Because you couldn't be sleeping at night there, we'd just work on stuff all night."